Updated: 5 days ago

 How to Create Your Own Example

 So now think about your own life.
 What was the hallmark experience or experiences that you had that moved you so much, that it made you want to work hard and make sacrifices to be a PA?
 What experiences in your life have prepared you to be a PA?

-Write about that, take the reader through that journey through your eyes, put the reader in your shoes, describe everything that you were feeling, everything that was happening, the sounds the smells, the colors in the wall etc, let them live those moments with you.
-Give the CASPA people a nice escape from reading another mind numbing 5,000 word resume description.
+Write about that, take the reader through that journey through your eyes, put the reader in your shoes, describe everything that you were feeling, everything that was happening, the sounds the smells, the colors in the wall, etc, let them live those moments with you.
+Give the CASPA people a nice escape from reading another mind-numbing 5,000 character resume description.

 Allow Yourself to be Vulnerable

 It is said that being yourself is easy and that what is hard is removing the barriers that prevent you from being yourself.
 So if something is blocking you, from telling your story, spend some time figuring out why first.
 Spend some time unearthing your powerful Why, because it will change your life.

 Once you remove all the barriers and peel back the layers, you will find your why, and once you do, telling your unique story will be easier.

 Being authentic, in a way makes you fearless.

 Fear, whether it's fear of being rejected or fear of being judged can be paralyzing.
 Telling your story can be a very vulnerable thing.
 Acknowledge if it's difficult for you, then dive deep and tell it anyways.